Chiral Properties of $(2\!+\!1)$-Flavor QCD in Magnetic Fields at Zero Temperature: Numerical setup

 where $k$ is the number of fit parameters, $\hat L$ is the maximum likelihood, and $n$ is the number of data points.
 Once the AICc-optimal fits yield a stable mass plateau as a function of $n_{\tau,\min}$, the ground-state mass and its associated uncertainty are determined via bootstrap resampling over that plateau region~\cite{Ding:2020hxw,Bazavov:2019www}.
 As demonstrated in \autoref{fig:plateau_example}, this approach yields clear plateaus for both mass and amplitude extractions.

 Furthermore, as part of our systematic studies, we include masses from the oblique Lanczos method~\cite{Ostmeyer:2024qgu} at various $n_\tau$ values.
-The method and the detailed comparisons with the multi-state fits are presented in Appendix \ref{app:aicc_lanczos_comparison}.
+The method and the detailed comparisons with the multistate fits are presented in Appendix \ref{app:aicc_lanczos_comparison}.